 16. Cheerful Marigold Border

-Marigolds are the ultimate easy-care flower.
-Plant them as borders around vegetable gardens—they help repel pests naturally.
-These cheerful blooms come in shades of orange, yellow, and burgundy.
-They handle heat and drought without complaining.
+Plant marigold seeds as borders around vegetable gardens — they help repel pests naturally.
+These cheerful blooms come in shades of orange, yellow, and burgundy and handle heat and drought without complaining.
 Deadhead spent flowers to keep them blooming until frost.
 The compact varieties make perfect edging plants.
-Start from seed or buy transplants for instant color.
-Kids love growing these because they’re so reliable.

-Transform your home’s foundation with hydrangea garden ideas featuring those gorgeous, long-lasting blooms.
-Hydrangeas provide months of color from summer into fall.
-The flowers change shades as they age, adding even more interest.
-Plant them in partial shade with rich, moist soil.
-Blue blooms need acidic soil while pink prefers alkaline—you can actually control the color.
-The dried flowers look beautiful in fall and winter.
+Transform your home’s foundation with hydrangea plants featuring gorgeous long-lasting blooms from summer into fall.
+The flowers change shades as they age adding even more interest.
+Plant them in partial shade with rich moist soil — blue blooms need acidic soil while pink prefers alkaline.
 These shrubs get better every year as they mature.

 Fill containers with pansies for instant garden charm.
 These cheerful flowers with their “faces” come in amazing color combinations.
 They bloom in cool weather—perfect for spring and fall displays.
 Plant them densely in containers for full, lush look.
 Deadhead regularly to keep blooms coming.
 Pansies can handle light frost so you get extended color.
 Mix with trailing ivy or sweet potato vine for even more interest.